Individual Taxpayer Identification Number (ITIN)

 There are three options for applying for the ITIN:

 Option 1 - In-Person (highly recommended)

-You may visit the nearest IRS- Tax Payer Assistance Center or Authorized Certified Acceptance Agent.
-Please note, you will need to schedule your visit for mid-March to the beginning of April.
-The reason for this time frame is because you must provide a copy of your U.S. federal tax return when applying for the ITIN and most students cannot complete their tax return until they receive the 1042-S form from Stanford, which is sent in late early March.
+You may visit the nearest IRS- Tax Payer Assistance Center or Authorized Certified Acceptance Agent Please note: you will need to schedule your visit for mid-March to the beginning of April.
+The reason for this time frame is because you must provide a copy of your U.S. federal tax return when applying for the ITIN and most students cannot complete their tax return until they receive the 1042-S form from Stanford, which is sent in mid March.
 Do NOT mail your tax returns to the IRS prior to your ITIN appointment.

 This will be a very busy period and appointments will be very limited.
 We recommend you contact the IRS- Tax Payer Assistance Center or Authorized Certified Acceptance Agent months in advance to make a March/April appointment.

 An IRS Authorized agent will assist you in completing your application and submitting it to the IRS.
 This option is the most effective and is highly recommended by the Bechtel International Center

 - Form W-7

 - Letter of No Employment.
 You can request this in Bechtel Connect in "My Student Home" and select "Letter of No Employment".